jerrodanzalone/Rural-Urban-Mapping-Protocol-for-Linking-External-Sources/README.md

 wget https://raw.githubusercontent.com/jerrodanzalone/Rural-Urban-Mapping-Protocol-for-Linking-External-Sources/main/cohortMapping.py
 ```

 The cohort defined in the previous step is used here as well.
 The output file will automatically output into the filepath given as the second system argument.
+The program also creates a table in your database corresponding to cohort_fips, which includes the patient cohort and the fips for the county associated with each person.
 An example of an input file named cohort.csv with a desired path to file is provided below.

 ```
 python3 cohortFIPS.py cohort.csv /path/to/mappedCohort.csv